grassjelly/daisy/README.md

 ## daisy
 (docker lazy)
-A tool to easily run a Docker container inside a ROS2 workspace.
+A tool to easily Dockerize ROS2 workspaces and packages.

 If you want to quickly test a ROS2 package without system installing ROS2, or simply want to test whether your package builds on another distro, this tool is for you.

 | COMMAND           | ARGUMENTS                    | DESCRIPTION                                             |
 |-------------------|------------------------------|---------------------------------------------------------|